mulesoft/api-console/docs/passing-raml-data.md

 The default version of the **API console does not contain the RAML parser**.
 It is by design to minimize the size of the console and to optimize startup time.

-You can however use the console with the RAML parser setting up the build / CLI tools or by adding the dependency manually. **This document describes why the parser has been removed from the core console code and how to use the parser with new console.**
+You can use the console with the RAML parser by setting up the build / CLI tools or by adding the dependency manually. **This document describes why the parser has been removed from the core console code and how to use the parser with new console.**

 ## Performance of the API console